cmcintosh/bso7_tools/readme.md

-# Twitch Streaming tools for BS07 Community members
+# Twitch Streaming tools for BSo7 Community members

-This is a resource for BS07 users to help enhance their streams with various overlay tools and other web based tools to help grow their audience and presence on Twitch.
+This is a resource for BSo7 users to help enhance their streams with various overlay tools and other web based tools to help grow their audience and presence on Twitch.

 ## Getting Started

 Join us on Discord, https://discord.gg/Je44vx3.
 You can also create a feature request and we may just build it.
+The Bso7 community page can be found, https://www.twitch.tv/communities/bso7_broadcasters_salute to learn more about the community and how you can join.

 ### Prerequisites